-An In Progress may be given if an instructor or a student is unable to complete a course in one quarter and must complete the course at a later time.
-This requires special permission from the Dean.
-Any In Progress on the transcript must be completed before graduation.
-No student may graduate with an In Progress on the transcript.
++ An Incomplete may be given if an instructor or a student is unable to complete a course in one quarter and must complete the course at a later time.
+This requires special permission from the Program Administrator.
+Any incomplete on the transcript must be completed before graduation.
+No student may graduate with an Incomplete on the transcript.